I know it’s rough right now with most of us being under lockdown due to the raging pandemic.

 Let’s focus on what’s in our hands and what we can control.
 Let’s look at it as an opportunity to spend more time together with loved ones, to read, meditate, take a breather from the daily hassle, maybe take up a new hobby.

-So, here I am with another bodyweight workout for you.
+So, here I am with another full-body bodyweight pyramid workout for you.
 It’s gonna target your whole body and leave you surprisingly sore for days.